-COVID-19 related updates regarding the Summer Term and more can be found on the COVID-19 information for students.
+COVID-19 related updates regarding the Fall Term and more can be found on the COVID-19 Information for Students.

-Please review the information below regarding the enrollment and registration process.
-If you have any questions, please consult the Student Services team at firstname.lastname@example.org.
+Please review the information below regarding the enrolment and registration process.
+If you have any questions, please consult the Student Services team at email@example.com.

 The Faculty of Information follows the University of Toronto’s Policy on Auditing of Courses.

 To request to audit a course:

 - Complete the Application to Audit an iSchool Course form

 - Request for the instructor’s approval to audit their course; get the instructor’s signature on the form if permissible

 - Submit the completed form to Student Services for final approval.
 If a course is full, even with instructor’s permission, you may not be eligible to audit the course.